elastos/Elastos/CR.Elastos-Privnet/README.md

 13. Verify that your HIVE Cluster is working correctly [Elastos.NET.Hive.Cluster](http://github.com/elastos/Elastos.NET.Hive.Cluster)

-    This service is running on port 9094-9095 and 49094-49095 since there are two cluster nodes running.
+    This service is running on port 9094-9095.
+There is only one node for the cluster so there's no redundant setup as this is a test environment.

     9094 exposes Cluster API endpoints.
     ```
     curl http://localhost:9094/id
     ```